Journeys and Reflections from a Life Well-Lived

 Each post captures a day as it was lived — the road, the people, the body, the mind, and the quiet lessons that did not register themselves right then.

+The walk has ended.
 The echoes have not.

 My Inner Walk ➡️ - My immediate thoughts after the walk was over